biophage/Murray_plasmids/analysis/README.md

 # Analysis of PAE plasmids and their modern relatives

 This document describes the software and commands used to analyse the plasmid sequences reported in our study.
+Further details on the rational and different steps of the analysis can be found in the methods section of our manuscript.

 ## Murray plasmids